-Posters should be considered a snapshot of your work intended to engage colleagues in a dialog about the work, or, if you are not present, to be a summary that will encourage the reader to want to learn more.
+Even the poster and abstract management procedures are alike, when compared to abstracts, posters differ especially in presentation methods and they should be considered a snapshot of your work intended to engage colleagues in a dialog about the work, or, if you are not present, to be a summary that will encourage the reader to want to learn more.

 The researcher is typically available to give a short presentation and answer any questions, while the poster serves as a visual aid and a communication tool.
 Preparation of an effective poster is critical to the poster presentation's success.
 The purpose of the poster is to serve as a summary and an advertisement of the work that supplements the researcher's presentation.